 For New Members

-The FRCAC is funded at the level of approximately $560,000 per year and supports faculty research and creative activities through summer salary support as well as academic year support of reassigned time, travel, supplies and equipment.
+The FRCAC is funded at various levels and is somewhat unpredictable from year to year.
+Funds are available to support faculty research and creative activities through summer salary support as well as academic year support of reassigned time, travel, supplies and equipment.

 These funds are intended to leverage MTSU's ability to garner extramural dollars for research and are not intended to be an ongoing source of funding of any individual's research program, except in disciplines bereft of suitable funding sources.
 Support is provided for both individual awards and synergy awards, which are intended to foster scholarly synergies between faculty in different disciplines.
 Proposals are reviewed three times each year, once in the Fall and twice in the Spring.
 Deadlines and guidelines for proposal preparation instructions should be carefully observed.
 This committee consists of faculty members from all colleges who are selected by the Faculty Senate.